-Math—
+Math—10 minutes (Part 1) and 10 minutes (Part 2)

-TABE® Complete Language Assessment System—English
+TABE Complete Language Assessment System—English

-The TABE® CLAS-E is an NRS-approved test published by DRC that provides teachers with a reliable, easy-to-use system that accurately identifies the instructional needs of ESL participants.
-TABE® CLAS-E assesses English proficiency levels to accurately measure participants’ reading, listening, writing, and speaking skills.
+The TABE CLAS-E is an NRS-approved test published by DRC that provides teachers with a reliable, easy-to-use system that accurately identifies the instructional needs of ESL participants.
+TABE CLAS-E assesses English proficiency levels to accurately measure participants’ reading, listening, writing, and speaking skills.
 The speaking test is optional and gives providers flexibility in the assessment process.

 Additional information and answers to frequently asked questions about the TABE CLAS-E are available at http://tabetest.com/PDFs/TABE_CLAS-E.pdf.

-Use of TABE® CLAS-E Locator during Pretesting
+Use of TABE CLAS-E Locator during Pretesting

-Providers must administer the TABE CLAS-E® locator in each content area to determine the correct level of each subtest to be administered to the participant for initial placement.
+Providers must administer the TABE CLAS-E locator in each content area to determine the correct level of each subtest to be administered to the participant for initial placement.

 Providers are not required to document locator test results in TEAMS but are required to maintain documentation of the locator in the participant’s file.